StevenJL/adventofcode/README.md

-### Solutions to Advent Of Code in Node.js for javascript practice purposes.
+### Solutions to Advent Of Code in javascript cause javascript is kewllllll....